Māris Martinsons

-Māris Martinsons (born July 25, 1960) is a Latvian film director, producer, screenwriter and film editor.
+Māris Martinsons (born 25 July 1960) is a Latvian film director, producer, screenwriter and film editor.
 From 1991 he has lived and worked in Lithuania, but moved back to his homeland Latvia in 2010.

 Biography

 After graduating from the Latvia Conservatoires in 1989 as a drama theatre director, Martinsons worked with Latvian musicians as an independent director/producer of music video clips.
 His first music video clip, "This is My Car" by the band Jumprava, was the first independent video in Latvia’s history and it received the best video award from [reference] in 1989/1990.
 Since 1991, Māris has lived in Lithuania, where together with a partner he founded the production company “ARTeta” (1994).
-ARTeta has become a leading production company and the biggest studio complex (300, 600 and 900 sq meters big pavilions) in the Baltic States.
+ARTeta has become a leading production company and the biggest studio complex in the Baltic States.

 In Lithuania, Martinsons worked in the TV field, producing over ten original TV series, and creating TV series and videos, where he often served as both the director and author of these productions.
 Since 2005 he has participated in various workshops in Europe developing skills in script writing, developing and marketing.

 In 2006 Martinsons finally wrote a script for the arthouse movie Loss.
 The script was written in Jaipur, and preparation for the shooting was managed from Bangkok.
 The film was shot in Lithuania and Ireland, edited just when his third son was born and finished during his visit in Beijing.
-In January, 2008, the film was released in Lithuania.
-In June, 2008 film was selected for the Official Competition of the 11th Shanghai International Film Festival and it was awarded with 2 prizes: Best Director and Best Music.
+In January 2008 the film was released in Lithuania.
+In June 2008 film was selected for the Official Competition of the 11th Shanghai International Film Festival and it was awarded with 2 prizes: Best Director and Best Music.
 Later this year Loss was submitted as the nominee from Lithuania for Best Foreign Language Film consideration for the 2009 Academy Awards (Oscars).